Illumina/PromoterAI/README.md

 ## Overview

-The scripts included in this repository serve as a reference for the PromoterAI training and inference pipeline.
-Full execution requires additional resources and model weights that are currently not part of this repository.

 To begin, download the appropriate reference genome (`.fa`) and regulatory profile (`.bigWig`) tracks.
 Organize the `.bigWig` file paths and their corresponding transformations into a `.tsv` file, where each row represents a prediction target, with the following columns:
 - `fwd`: path to the forward-strand `.bigWig` file
 - `rev`: path to the reverse-strand `.bigWig` file